KILLING SYDNEY Picador Pan Macmillan (Sydney) 2020

 This book, part love-song, part-jeremiad, is both a Sydney monograph and a book about all cities caught up in increasing inequality, deregulation, environmental wantonness and the irresistible power of corporate money.
 Sydney is both infuriatingly crass and blindingly seductive.
 Determined to self-sabotage, it nevertheless has moments of extraordinary sweetness.
 This book is an attempt to understand, record and protect Sydney’s sweet side.

-Published by Picador for Pan Macmillan, it WAS due to be launched at the Sydney Writer’s Festival 2020 and officially published this month but now, due to pandemic…. soon, we hope!
+Published by Picador for Pan Macmillan, it WAS due to be launched at the Sydney Writer’s Festival 2020 and now….January 26th 2021.
+Invasion Day.

 CARO WAS HERE (Walker) Sydney 2014